-- ► Chase out the channels for the flat ductwork and flexible pipe connection according to which connections you intend to use for the extract and supply air. - Fig. 15: extract air (item 1) flat ductwork connection, supply air (item 2) flexible pipe connection - Fig. 16: extract air (item 1) flexible pipe connection, supply air (item 2) flat ductwork connection - ▶ Use the wall chaser to chase out a channel for the flat ductwork as described in section "8.3.1 Chasing out channels for two flat ductwork connections (single room version)" on page 21. - ▶ Use the wall chaser to chase out one channel for the flexible pipe 190 mm wide and 90 mm deep as far as the flexible pipe outlet in the ceiling (see Fig. 15 and Fig. 16 on page 23). - ► Check that the installation kit fits easily into the wall breakthrough. - ➤ Check that the installation kit can be pushed far enough into the wall breakthrough for the front surface to end flush against the solid wall; the plastering trim must protrude 15 mm beyond the solid wall.
+- ► Chase out the channels for the flat ductwork and flexible pipe connection according to which connections you intend to use for the extract and supply air. - Fig. 16: extract air (item 1) flat ductwork connection, supply air (item 2) flexible pipe connection - Fig. 15: extract air (item 1) flexible pipe connection, supply air (item 2) flat ductwork connection - ▶ Use the wall chaser to chase out a channel for the flat ductwork as described in section "8.3.1 Chasing out channels for two flat ductwork connections (single room version)" on page 21. - ▶ Use the wall chaser to chase out one channel for the flexible pipe 190 mm wide and 90 mm deep as far as the flexible pipe outlet in the ceiling (see Fig. 16 and Fig. 15 on page 23). - ► Check that the installation kit fits easily into the wall breakthrough. - ► Check that the installation kit can be pushed far enough into the wall breakthrough for the front surface to end flush against the solid wall; the plastering trim must protrude 15 mm beyond the solid wall.

-Fig. 15: Chasing out channels for flat ductwork and flexible pipe connections, dimensions in millimetres
+Fig. 16: Chasing out channels for flat ductwork and flexible pipe connections, dimensions in millimetres

-Fig. 16: Chasing out channels for flexible pipe and flat ductwork connections, dimensions in millimetres
+Fig. 15: Chasing out channels for flexible pipe and flat ductwork connections, dimensions in millimetres

-- ▶ Observe the following recommendations when using flexible pipes to avoid unnecessary pressure losses in the pipes. - Always connect two flexible pipes to the flexible pipe connection. - As far as possible, use flexible pipes with a diameter of 75 mm. - The total length of each flexible pipe should not exceed 10 m. - Minimise the number of bends in the flexible pipes. - Run the two flexible pipes of a flexible pipe connection in parallel to one another.
+- ▶ Observe the following recommendations when using flexible pipes to avoid unnecessary pressure losses in the pipes. - Always connect two flexible pipes to the flexible pipe connection. - The total length of each flexible pipe should not exceed 10 m. - Minimise the number of bends in the flexible pipes. - Run the two flexible pipes of a flexible pipe connection in parallel to one another.
 The minimum distance between the flexible pipes must not be less than 3 x the pipe diameter.